100 Things To Do In Sydney Sydney 100Top One Hundred Things To Do In Sydney, Australia

 So what can you expect?

-Sydney Wildlife World is 7,000 square metres which is not small so to say crammed is alittle unfair.
-Sydney Wildlife World features almost one kilometre of closed walkways across two levels.
+Wild Life Sydney is 7,000 square metres which is not small so to say crammed is a little unfair.
+Wild Life features almost one kilometre of closed walkways across two levels.
 The average visit time is around 1.5 hours.

-The inmates of Sydney Wildlife World are organised into zones and feature different Australian wildlife aspects:
+The inmates of Wild Life Sydney are organised into zones and feature different Australian wildlife aspects:

 Zone 1 - Flutter Bys (Butterflies)